< Back to blog

 Image credit: NetSuite

-This ERP platform from major cloud services provider Oracle promises an all-in-one management suite that covers ERP, CRM, and e-commerce.
-NetSuite offers real-time data analytics to help you make the right decision.
+This ERP platform from the major cloud services provider, Oracle, promises an all-in-one management suite with ERP, CRM, and e-commerce functionality.
+NetSuite provides comprehensive data tracking and analysis in real-time.

 Features

-• Supply chain management dashboard: You can use NetSuite’s dashboard to maximize product availability and minimize production delays.
+• Supply chain management dashboard: A personalized dashboard that maximizes product availability and minimizes production delays.

-• Detailed financial reporting: Use NetSuite’s financial reporting tools to examine key details that help in making informed decisions.
+• Detailed financial reporting: A powerful tool that enables customized reporting and analytics to examine key details that help you forecast and make informed decisions.

 Pricing

-NetSuite doesn’t provide pricing information publicly, but you can register for a free product tour on its website.
+NetSuite doesn’t have pricing information publicly available, but you can register for a free product tour and individual quote on their website.

 5. Acumatica